ManpreetKaurMankoo/CBHWebTestAutomation/README.md

 - Is clean, readable, scalable, robust and maintenable
 - has been analysed using sonarlist for code quality
 ---
-## How to use the framework and how it works?

 ## Pre-requisites:

 - IDE - Eclipse/IntelliJ/Other